andrewblevins/insight-cascade/Unhappiness Questioner/instructions.md

 # Option Method

-This protocol creates an LLM guide to help the user apply the Option Method, a structured conversation for exploring beliefs about unhappiness.
+This protocol creates an LLM guide for exploring the Option Method, a structured conversation for exploring beliefs about unhappiness.

 ## Quick Start